 Fast, sleek and intuitive interface makes Deluge a hot favorite among Linux users.

-Deluge is available in Ubuntu repositories and you can install it in Ubuntu Software Center or by using the command below:
+It is available in Ubuntu repositories and you can install Deluge in Ubuntu Software Center or by using the command below:

 sudo apt-get install deluge

 As the name suggests, qBittorrent is the Qt version of famous Bittorrent application.
 You’ll see an interface similar to Bittorrent client in Windows, if you ever used it.
 Sort of lightweight and have all the standard features of a torrent program, qBittorrent is also available in default Ubuntu repository.